LOOPE: Learnable Optimal Patch Order in Positional Embeddings for Vision Transformers: Methodology

 \subsection{Proposed Method}

+To address these limitations, we propose \textbf{LOOPE}, a learnable patch-ordering framework that unifies two complementary components: a static space-filling order $\mathbf{X_G} \in \mathbb{Z}_{+}^{1 \times N}$ and a context-aware refinement $\mathbf{X_C} \in [-1,1]^{1 \times N}$, where $N$ is the number of patches.\textbf{ The static part ensures stability and locality preservation, while the dynamic part adapts to image content}, yielding an indexing scheme that is both efficient and trainable.
+In the following, we first describe the static order and then detail the context-aware refinement.

-\textbf{Static Patch Order: } The Hilbert curve maps a $2^n \times 2^n$ grid to a 1D sequence while preserving spatial locality but cannot handle arbitrary rectangular grids.
-To generate patch order for arbitrary image shape, we used generalized Hilbert order, also known as Gilbert Order\cite{gilbert}, which generates SFC for arbitrary 2D dimensions by recursively dividing the grid while maintaining locality.
+\textbf{Static Patch Index (Gilbert Order, $X_G$):} The Hilbert curve maps a $2^n \times 2^n$ grid, $n \in \mathbb{Z}_+$, into a 1D sequence while preserving locality, but it is restricted to square grids of power-of-two size.
+To generalize, we adopt the \textbf{Gilbert order} \cite{gilbert}, which recursively partitions arbitrary rectangular grids while maintaining strong spatial coherence (see Fig.~\ref{fig:image3}).
+This improves over typical zigzag order by reducing locality distortion, but its effectiveness still depends on the chosen frequency set, as analyzed in Table~\ref{tab:freq}.

-(1) \textit{Base Case} – For 1D strips, it returns a linear sequence.
-(2) \textit{Recursive Step} – The region is split along the longer axis, or along the shorter axis for square-like regions.
-(3) \textit{Adjustments} – Odd dimensions are slightly shifted to ensure continuity.
-(4) \textit{Traversal} – Three recursive calls are merged to maintain order.
-(5) \textit{Output} – The final result,\(\mathbf{X_G}\), is an index array that maps cells to the visit order.
-This extends space-filling curves to irregular grid shapes efficiently.
-Complete details of Gilbert Algorithm is provided in \textit{(Supp.
-A.1)}

-\textbf{Context Bias: } Our experiments demonstrate that learning positional order directly from image context is highly inefficient and unstable.
-As observed in contextual space-filling curve (SFC) algorithms, directly propagating gradients from the Vision Transformer (ViT) to the edge weight generator is impractical.
-To leverage contextual information for patch ordering, we propose a controlled mechanism that locally manipulates the static Gilbert order, \(\mathbf{X_G}\).

-Context bias,\(\mathbf{X_C}\) introduces two key properties: (1) non-integer position and (2) dynamic ordering.
-Previously, we assumed discrete integer-valued patch positions, constrained as \( 0 \leq X_{G_i} < N \) (before scaling).
-However, with the freedom of fractional position, the encoder can adjust relative distances between patches, bringing them closer or pushing them further apart.
-By selecting \(\tanh()\) as the final activation function, the positional values are mapped to \( -1 < X_{C_i} < 1 \), enabling even the potential swapping of adjacent cells.